kirubeltadesse/Python/README.md

 You should use a Jupyter Notebook, please use print() and not the default output from Jupyter, for your answers to the programming questions.
 For the other answers, you can just complete them in this Word Document.
 The questions all refer to Python.

 1. List the arithmetic operators and their meaning.
-+ Addition Adds values on either side of the operator. a + b = 30
++ Addition (+) Adds values on either side of the operator. a + b = 30
-- Subtraction Subtracts right hand operand from left hand operand.  a – b = -10
+- Subtraction (-) Subtracts right hand operand from left hand operand.  a – b = -10
-* Multiplication  Multiplies values on either side of the operator  a * b = 200 / Division  Divides left hand operand by right hand operand b / a = 2
+* Multiplication (\*)  Multiplies values on either side of the operator  a * b = 200

+* Division(/)  Divides left hand operand by right hand operand b / a = 2
-% Modulus Divides left hand operand by right hand operand and returns remainder b % a = 0 ** Exponent Performs exponential (power) calculation on operators a**b =10 to the power 20
+* Modulus(%) Divides left hand operand by right hand operand and returns remainder b % a = 0
+* Exponent(\*\*)1 Performs exponential (power) calculation on operators a**b =10 to the power 20
-//  Floor Division - The division of operands where the result is the quotient in which the digits after the decimal point are removed.
+*  Floor Division (//) - The division of operands where the result is the quotient in which the digits after the decimal point are removed.
 But if one of the operands is negative, the result is floored, i.e., rounded away from zero (towards negative infinity):  9//2 = 4 and 9.0//2.0 = 4.0, -11//3 = -4, -11.0//3 = -4.0.

 Example: +  addition
 2. Identify the use of the following in terms of data structures: